SirDarquan/h5webstorage/README.md

 ```
 With the example above, you can verify that the logic of the class places the correct value in storage
 or performs the correct actions based on what it finds in storage.

+## Angular-CLI, AOT and Universal
+With the tooling update, h5webstorage is fully angular-cli compliant and can be used in AOT scenarions,
+unlike the previous iterations.
+In theory, h5webstorage can also be used in Angular Universal scenarios
+as well but until there is a confirmed case of someone needing to do this, it'll remain a theory.

 [angular2-localStorage]: https://github.com/marcj/angular2-localStorage